Basics

 Amazon PPC (Pay-Per-Click) Advertising is your primary tool.
 Start with:

 It's also worth understanding the fee structure early.
-Amazon charges referral fees of 8 to 15% depending on category, and FBA fees of approximately AED 5.50 to 7.50 per unit depending on size.
+Amazon charges referral fees that typically range from 8% to 20% depending on category.
+FBA fees vary based on product size, weight, and storage duration, so it’s important to calculate these using Amazon’s latest fee calculator before pricing your product.
 Factoring these into your pricing from day one prevents margin surprises later.

 Beyond PPC, consider:

-Using the "Request a Review" button in Seller Central to ask verified buyers for feedback (this is Amazon's approved method for generating reviews)
+• Using the ‘Request a Review’ button in Seller Central and programs like Amazon Vine to generate initial verified reviews (this is Amazon's approved method for generating reviews)

 Step 8: After Your First Sale: Managing and Growing